|

 Highways and Transportation Commission, the East-West Gateway Coordinating

+Council, and others.
 In addition, any concerned

 citizens are also urged to contact their elected officials personally.
 Contact

 information for elected officials is available at the SOS website.
+One member of the SOS group

 recently wrote to Governor Jay Nixon, and in return, received a response from